Transitioning Your Career into Cloud, IoT and SDN Study Path For Network Engineers

 Audience: Network Engineers, IT Security Professionals, TELECOM Engineers, System Admins, or DevOps Engineers, IT Project Managers

-Laguage Book Tailored To: English, however author speaks Russian to, and if he reached to you and you speak Russian or English doesn't matter which language you can contact him back and say hi.
+Laguage Book Tailored To: English speaking audience, however author speaks Russian too, and if he reached to you and you speak Russian or English doesn't matter which language you can contact him back and say hi.

 FYI if you happen to be Project Manager do not hesitate to check out StudyGuide.NET/PMP